 For several years, beginning with establishing its Task Force on Clinical Pathways, ASCO has been examining pathways in oncology and has developed robust criteria for the development and implementation of pathway programs.
-ASCO used this criteria in its assessment of clinical pathway vendors which has been published in the Journal of Oncology Practice.
+ASCO used this criteria in its assessment of clinical pathway vendors which was published in the Journal of Oncology Practice.

 - Oncology Clinical Pathways: Charting the Landscape of Pathway Providers

 - ASCO Criteria for High-Quality Clinical Pathways in Oncology